-f.
+e.
 Procedural Violations

-(1) If the fouling team fails to follow or violates procedure when a Penalty 2, 3,
+(1) If the fouling team fails to follow or violates procedure when a Penalty 2, 3, 4,

-4, 5.a, 5.b, or 6 is taken, an increased penalty shall be awarded to the team fouled when possible, except if a goal has been scored or awarded.
+5.a, 5.b, or 6 is taken, an increased penalty shall be awarded to the team fouled when possible, except if a goal has been scored or awarded.
 In the case of a Penalty 2, the Umpire(s) may either award another Penalty 2 or they may, in their discretion, award a Penalty 1 if they deem it appropriate given the nature of the procedural violation.

-(2) Fouled Team Failure to Execute Proper Procedures for Penalty 2 or 3:

-If the team fouled fails to carry out a Penalty 2 or 3 correctly, the opposing team shall be awarded a Penalty 5.a from the spot where the penalty was being taken.
-(3) When both teams simultaneously fail to follow or violate procedure for Penalties 2, 3, 4, 5.a, 5.b, or 6, another free hit shall be awarded to the team fouled from the same spot under the same conditions as before.
+(2) Fouled Team Failure to Execute Proper Procedures: As with Penalties 2, 3, 4 and 6, the player taking a Penalty 5.a or a Penalty 5.b shall hit the ball, or hit at it, in the first attempt; he or she is not allowed to go past the ball without hitting or hitting at it, or circle his or her mount again rather than hit during the approach, nor take more than 20 seconds after the Umpire calls "Play" in preparation to hit.
+If the team fouled fails to carry out a Penalty 2, 3, 4, 5.b or 6 correctly, the opposing team shall be awarded a Penalty 5.a from the spot where the penalty was being taken.
+If the team fouled fails to carry out a Penalty 5.a correctly, the opposing team shall be awarded a Penalty 5.a from the spot where the penalty was being taken unless that spot is within the 60-yard line in front of the goal that team is defending, in which case the opposing team shall be awarded a Penalty 4.

-(4) Players may not in any way alter the surface of the playing field to tee up the ball.
+- (3) When both teams simultaneously fail to follow or violate procedure for Penalties 2, 3, 4, 5.a, 5.b, or 6, another free hit shall be awarded to the team fouled from the same spot under the same conditions as before. - (4) Players may not in any way alter the surface of the playing field to tee up the ball.
 Players may not dismount to tee up the ball.
 Once an Umpire calls "Play", a ball may not be re-teed.
-In the event a player alters the surface of the field or dismounts to tee a ball, the Umpire shall blow the whistle and award a penalty.

-(5) Once the ball is placed to take a penalty and the Umpire calls "Play", it may not be re-teed, and the player shall hit the ball as it is.

-(6) For all penalty shots, one Umpire will line up 60 yards behind the ball.
+In the event a player alters the surface of the field or dismounts to tee a ball, the Umpire shall blow the whistle and award a penalty. - (5) Once the ball is placed to take a penalty and the Umpire calls "Play", it may not be re-teed, and the player shall hit the ball as it is. - (6) For all penalty shots, one Umpire will line up 60 yards behind the ball.
 For his approach, the hitter must circle between that Umpire and the ball.
 Failure by the hitter to properly execute this procedure will result in the opposing team being awarded a Penalty 5.a from the spot where the penalty would have been taken.